blackberry/blackberry.github.com/index.md

 # BlackBerry at GitHub

-This is the official main website for [BlackBerry](http://blackberry.com) projects at GitHub.
+This is no longer the official main website for [BlackBerry](http://blackberry.com) projects at GitHub.
+The site will soon be archived.

 ## Catalogs